 Click HERE for a map of the area.

-Iowa's baseball field was renamed Duane Banks Baseball Field in honor of the Hawkeyes' former head coach in 2001.
+The facility was renamed as Duane Banks Baseball Field in honor of the Hawkeyes' former head coach in 2001.
 Banks, the winningest coach in Iowa history, served as Iowa's head baseball coach from 1970-1997.

 Banks Field was originally built in 1974.
-The 3,000-seat stadium had dimensions of 330 feet down the lines, 375 in the power alleys and 400 to centerfield before this year.
+The 3,000-seat stadium had dimensions of 330 feet down the lines, 375 in the power alleys and 400 to centerfield.
 That has decreased slightly and currently sits at 329 down the lines and 395 to centerfield.

-In 2002, former Hawkeye and current Major Leaguer Cal Eldred donated $245,000 to fund the installation of lights at Banks Field.
-It is the largest donation by a current professional athlete to Iowa Athletics.
+In 2002, former Hawkeye and former Major Leaguer Cal Eldred donated $245,000 to fund the installation of lights at Banks Field.

-The complex features locker rooms for both teams and umpires and a press box that was initially built in 1989 and renovated in 2002.
-It can accommodate several radio stations and up to 15 media members.
+The complex at Banks Field features locker rooms for both teams and umpires and a press box that was initially built in 1989 and renovated in 2002.